 (d) Is not affiliated with or controlled by a for-profit organization.

-3. EZ, EC, and REAP set-aside.
-An amount of $14,814,839 has been set aside to develop units in EZ, EC, or REAP communities.
-Loan requests that are eligible for this set-aside may also be eligible for regular section 515 funds as a high-need community.
-The state must indicate on the list submitted to the National office if the request is eligible for the EZ, EC, and REAP set-aside and regular section 515 funds.
+3. EZ, EC, and REAP Earmark.
+An amount of $2,327,490 has been set aside to develop units in an EZ, EC, or REAP zone.
+Loan requests that are eligible for this set-aside are also eligible for regular section 515 funds.
 If requests for this set-aside exceed available funds, selection will be made in accordance with 7 CFR 3560.56(c).

 II.
 Funding Limits

 A. Individual loan requests may not exceed $1 million.
 This applies to regular section 515 funds and set-aside funds.
 The Administrator may make an exception to this limit in cases where a State's average total development costs exceed the National average by 50 percent or more.